 Maxa is a fascinating and informative speaker on the subject of travel today and speaks extensively around the world.

-Maxa’s weekend radio show, Rudy Maxa’s World with The Careys, is the country’s most widely syndicated travel talk radio show.
+Maxa’s weekend radio show, RM World Travel with Robert and Mary Carey & Rudy Maxa, is the country’s most widely syndicated travel talk radio show.

 DVDs of Rudy Maxa’s World are available for purchase here.